 Vivien quickly learned to conduct experiments independently.
 He became an indispensable assistant to Dr. Blalock.
 The doctor was then offered the Chief of Surgery position at Johns Hopkins Hospital.
 He accepted only if Vivien would be his research technician.

 The move to Baltimore from Nashville was difficult for Vivien and his family.
-They met with increased segregation.
-They found it difficult to rent an apartment.
-In her book Gwendolyn Hooks writes: “Vivien refused to let the prejudice of others interfere with his work.”
+They faced even more discrimination.
+But as Gwendolyn Hooks writes: “Vivien refused to let the prejudice of others interfere with his work.”

 Drs.
 Blalock and Taussig

-Dr. Helen Taussig, a pediatric cardiologist spoke to Dr. Blalock.
-She asked if he could devise a procedure for her young heart patients.
-This procedure would involve open-heart surgery.
+Dr. Helen Taussig, a pediatric cardiologist asked Dr. Blalock if he could devise a procedure for her young heart patients.
+The procedure would involve open-heart surgery.
 Dr. Blalock gave the assignment to Vivien.

 Vivien studied the hearts of blue babies in a pathology museum.
 He noted the defects that prevented blue blood from entering the lungs for oxygenation.
 He decided that a procedure that he and Dr. Blalock had tried at Vanderbilt would be the answer.